IndigoNakamoto/Litecoin-Knowledge-Hub/README.md

 ### Feature 5: Curated Knowledge Base
 A continuously updated library of well-researched, clearly written articles and data covering all aspects of Litecoin.
 This content is explicitly structured for optimal machine retrieval and serves as the primary source for the chatbot's answers.

-### Feature 6: Ghost CMS Integration
+### Feature 6: Strapi CMS Integration
-A robust content management solution leveraging Ghost CMS to ensure the quality, consistency, and accuracy of the Litecoin Knowledge Base.
-Ghost CMS provides enterprise-grade content management with native Markdown support, facilitating the creation, editing, and publishing of knowledge base articles with proper editorial workflows.
+A robust content management solution leveraging Strapi CMS to ensure the quality, consistency, and accuracy of the Litecoin Knowledge Base.
+Strapi provides superior database control and content-structuring flexibility, facilitating the creation, editing, and publishing of knowledge base articles with proper editorial workflows.

 *   **Primary Goals:**
-    *   Leverage Ghost's native Markdown support for optimal RAG pipeline compatibility.
+    *   Leverage Strapi's flexible content types for optimal RAG pipeline compatibility.
     *   Implement foundation-controlled editorial workflows (Contributors create drafts, Foundation team publishes).
-    *   Ensure seamless integration with existing RAG pipeline through Ghost Content API.
+    *   Ensure seamless integration with existing RAG pipeline through the Strapi REST API.
     *   Maintain content structure standards for hierarchical chunking.
 *   **Current Status:** Planning phase complete.
 Implementation phase in progress.